 Anu Joshi is a Clinical Research Coordinator with the Center.
 She graduated summa cum laude from Saint Peter’s University with a BS in Biotechnology.
 Prior to joining Baystate Medical Center in 2014, she was a Research Assistant in a Biochemistry laboratory, working with gold and iron nanoparticle synthesis for malignant tumor treatment.
 She currently assists with all aspects of active projects in the Center- manuscript writing, grant management and project management.

 Amy S. Shatz, MPH

-Amy Schlossberg Shatz is a clinical research manager with the Center.
-Amy earned her bachelors degree from the Johns Hopkins University and a Master’s in Public Health from Tulane University School of Public Health and Tropical Medicine.
-She is working with Dr. Peter Lindenauer on his study, “Contextual Factors Associated with Implementation Effectiveness within a QI Collaborative,” funded by the Agency for Healthcare Research and Quality.
+Amy Shatz is a Clinical Research Manager with the Center.
+Amy earned her Bachelor’s degree from the Johns Hopkins University and a Master’s in Public Health from Tulane University School of Public Health and Tropical Medicine.
+She is currently working with Dr. Peter Lindenauer on his study, “Contextual Factors Associated with Implementation Effectiveness within a QI Collaborative,” funded by the Agency for Healthcare Research and Quality.
 This study, which involves surveying senior hospital leaders and quality improvement staff, examines how perceptions of collaborative-recommended clinical practices, together with hospital implementation climate and strategies, influence the chances of successful implementation of collaborative recommended practices and ultimately on change in hospital complication and mortality rates.

 Yara Youssef, PhD candidate